Hi Everyone,

 LINING

-HERE’S ONE OF MY BEST TRICKS and it applies to all fabrics except for silk.
+Here’s one of my best tricks to save money on lining, and it applies to all fabrics except for silk.

-However, there is also a lining material called thermal suede.
-It’s a heavy-suede-like lining which I have found negates the necessity for an interlining.
+It’s a heavy-suede-like lining, which I have found negates the necessity for an interlining.
 This is going to save a lot of money!
-In addition, it provides thermal qualities, so if you room is drafty, this is going to help with that problem.
+In addition, it provides thermal qualities, so if your room is drafty, this is going to help with that problem.

-Thermal suede is still a translucent lining material but it does block more of the light than does regular lining.
+Thermal suede is still a translucent lining material, but it does block more of the light than does regular lining.

 Be very careful with lining color.
 If it’s cream, it is going to tint your fabric with a yellow color when the light comes through!
 The same goes for the primary fabric.
 Please be very careful with cream-colored fabrics.
 They can go very yellow and/or dingy quickly.